What is DNS? A Beginner’s Guide to the Internet’s Phonebook (2025)

 Selecting the Best DNS Servers

-Several top DNS servers offer various features tailored to different needs:
+Several top DNS servers offer various features tailored to different needs.
+Here are some of the most reliable options:

-• Google Public DNS: Geared towards technically adept users, providing performance and security enhancements.
+Geared towards technically adept users, it enhances both performance and security.

-• Quad9: Famed for its fast performance and security features, including blocking malicious sites.
+Famed for its fast performance and security features, including blocking access to malicious websites.

 Browser and OS DNS Caching